-During the year ended 31 December 2023, the constitutional document of the Company was revised as per the special resolution in the AGM held on 7 June 2023.
-The Second Amended and Restated M&A was adopted for the purposes of, among others, (i) bringing the constitutional documents in line with the amendments set out in Appendix A1 to the Listing Rules concerning the core shareholder protection standards and applicable laws of the Cayman Islands; (ii) allowing general meetings of the Company to be held as hybrid meetings or electronic meetings where the Shareholders may attend by electronic means in addition to or in place of attending physical meetings in person; and (iii) incorporating certain housekeeping amendments.
-The Second Amended and Restated M&A were approved by the Shareholders at the AGM held on 7 June 2023 and adopted with immediate effect.
+During the year ended 31 December 2024, the constitutional document of the Company was revised as per the special resolution in the AGM held on 3 June 2024.
+The Third Amended and Restated M&A was adopted for the purposes of, among others, (i) enhancing practical arrangements to facilitate the Company's adoption of electronic dissemination of corporate communications, which is mandated under the amended Listing Rules; and (ii) incorporating certain housekeeping amendments.
+The Third Amended and Restated M&A were approved by the Shareholders at the AGM held on 3 June 2024 and adopted with immediate effect.

-For details, please refer to the Company's circular dated 26 April 2023 and the poll results announcement dated 7 June 2023.
-The Second Amended and Restated M&A are available on the websites of the Company and the Stock Exchange.
+For details, please refer to the Company's circular dated 30 April 2024 and the poll results announcement dated 3 June 2024.
+The Third Amended and Restated M&A are available on the websites of the Company and the Stock Exchange.